cfpb/hmda-frontend/src/documentation/markdown/2018/identifiers-faq.md

 Respondent ID is for 2017 and prior is one of the following: OCC charter number, FDIC certificate number, NCUA charter number, National Information Center (NIC) RSSD, or federal tax ID.
 The OCC, FDIC, NCUA, and RSSD identifiers all use a sequential integer system.
 Meaning that identifiers start at 1 and progress in increments of 1 when new institutions are registered.
 This creates the potential for duplicate IDs for HMDA filers.
 Joining an institution's Agency Code to its Respondent ID ensures that the resulting identifier is unique.

-### How can I map 2017 institution identifiers to 2018 institution identifiers?
+### How can I map 2017 to 2018 institution identifiers?
 The _ARID2017 to LEI Reference Table_ provides a mapping of 2017 Agency Code and Respondent IDs (ARID2017) to their current institution identifiers (LEI).
 This table is available on the <a href="https://ffiec.cfpb.gov/data-publication/snapshot-national-loan-level-dataset/">Snapshot National Loan Level Dataset</a> page, with direct links to each available table format provided below.

 - <a download href="https://s3.amazonaws.com/cfpb-hmda-public/prod/snapshot-data/arid2017tolei/arid2017_to_lei_xref_csv.zip">ARID2017 to LEI Reference Table (CSV)</a>